pabs3/SPTAG/README.md

 mkdir build
 cd build && cmake -A x64 ..
 ```
-It will generate a SPTAGLib.sln in the build directory.
+It will generate an SPTAGLib.sln in the build directory.
 Compiling the ALL_BUILD project in the Visual Studio (at least 2019) will generate a Release directory which contains all the build targets.

 For detailed instructions on installing Windows binaries, please see [here](docs/WindowsInstallation.md)